Nekhocheninov/Classification-Algorithms/NeuralNet/README.md

 # Python neural classification

-implementation of classification algorithms using neural networks in Python.
+Implementation of classification algorithms using neural networks in Python.

 ### Running the notebook